travelping/ergw/README.md

 Like on Gx only CCR/CCR and ASR/ASA procredures are supported.

-## Missing Features
-The following procedures are assumed/known to be *NOT* working:

- * Secondary PDP Context Activation Procedure
- * Secondary PDP Context Activation Procedure using S4

-Other shortcomings:

- * QoS parameters are hard-coded

 ## ERLANG Version Support
 All minor version of the current major release and the highest minor version of the previous major release will be supported.
-Due to a bug in OTP 22.x, the `netdev` configuration option of *erGW* is broken ([see](https://github.com/erlang/otp/pull/2600)).
+Due to a bug in OTP 22.x, the `netdev` configuration option of erGW is broken ([see](https://github.com/erlang/otp/pull/2600)).
 If you need this feature, you must use OTP 23.x.